top of page

 Once you order your first Guinness that's when it might start going downhill.
 First of all, they pour their Guinness in the gimmicky 16oz glass vs the traditional pint from across the pond.
 The pour is average and it'll set you back $8.00.
 One of the most annoying things an Irish Pub can do is pour you a Guinness in a miniature pint glass.
 It's insulting, really.
 Do they really think we won't be able to tell the difference?
 It's one thing if you're a full-blown sports bar or an Applebee's and you serve the black stuff in that fashion, but if you're trying to be a legitimate Irish Pub then you can't short-change your guests like that.
 You just can't.

-There were about 6 other patrons in the Pub at the same time and it was like pulling teeth to grab a second pint.
+There were about 6 other patrons in the Pub at the same time, and it was like pulling teeth to grab a second pint.
 We had to wait until the glass was empty to get recognized.
 Once we paid it was like we didn't exist anymore.
 No eye contact, no anything.
 Whenever a guest pays their tab and sits there for another hour without purchasing anything then yes, screw that guest; people like that suck.
-However, if someone pays out their tab with half a pint left to finish and they're nice people then you still gotta show them love.
+However, if someone pays out their tab with half a pint left to finish and they're nice people who aren't lollygagging; then you still gotta show them love.
 Otherwise, why be in hospitality?
 The Craic vanishes as every minute passes in the Killarney Rose.
 It felt like we got thrown away as guests as soon as our cash hit the counter.
-If it was a packed house with a short staff then of course some leeway gets tossed around but when the sun is shining with just a few patrons inside; that's when your time to shine should be on full blast.
+If it was a packed house with and short staffed then of course some leeway gets tossed around but when the sun is shining with just a few patrons inside; that's when your time to shine is on full blast.
+First impressions are everything in this industry.

 The bathrooms are clean, the atmosphere is warm, the craftsmanship is on point, and the exposed brick makes for some good eye candy.
 They have fun signage on the walls, enough TVs for gamedays, and an overall good vibe in here.
 I'm sure the owner of the place will strongly disagree with me, but this is a prime example of a Pub that has the eye candy but doesn't hold any water.
 Irish Pubs should be rated on the Craic first and foremost with everything else following suit.
 I'd rather grab a pint in a rundown building where I know I'll be surrounded by warm bargoers and laughter rather than an expensive and "proper" Pub that makes me feel cold and shortchanged.